hartwigmedical/hmftools/protect/README.md

 #### Homozygous disruptions

-When a gene has been homozygously disrupted according to [LINX](../sv-linx/README.md), evidence is applicable when it has been defined on a gene level with event either inactivation or any mutation.
+When a gene has been homozygously disrupted according to [LINX](../sv-linx/README.md), evidence is applicable when it has been defined on a gene level with event either inactivation, deletion or any mutation.

 #### Fusions